JMDKC/jmdkc.github.io/_posts/2019-07-07-brughera-manchester.md

 ---
-Layout: post
+layout: post
-Title: Tania Brughera - School of Integration | Manchester Art Gallery
+title: Tania Brughera - School of Integration | Manchester Art Gallery
 ---

 *Life in the United Kingdom*, otherwise known as the citizenship test, hasn’t been with us long.
 Introduced in 2005, it has a reputation among both natives and non-natives for its bizarre, irrelevant and difficult questions.
 I first got introduced to the list at the barbers, when the Turkish and Polish staff peppered me with sample questions which, in the run-up to Brexit, they were all boning up on - and I found myself flummoxed by several of them.